Hydrocelectomy

 What is a hydrocelectomy?

-Surgical removal of a hydrocele, a fluid-filled sac in the scrotum.
+Surgical procedure to remove a hydrocele, a fluid-filled sac in the scrotum.

 Why is a hydrocelectomy performed?

-Under general or local anesthesia, through a small incision in the scrotum.
+Under general or local anesthesia, through an incision in the scrotum or abdomen.

-How long does a hydrocelectomy take to perform?
+How long does it usually take to recover from a hydrocelectomy?

 If you have any feedback, please get in touch.